camel-chased/editor-background/README.md

 If you are bored or lazy find something energizing.
 If you are to much "energized" find something calming like 'background nature loop' on youtube.

 IMPORTANT
-some of themes/plugins may not work properly because all of plugins/themes uses same resources of dom tree there is no standard way to create custom plugins/themes, so different plugins or themes may not work correctly with editor-background if your editor behavior is weird, disable some plugins and reopen/reload atom there is only one dom tree in atom and every plugin/theme wants to change it so there will be situations that some plugins/themes will be in conflict
+some of themes/plugins may not work properly because all of plugins/themes uses same resources of dom tree.
+There is no standard way to create custom plugins/themes, so different plugins or themes may not work correctly with editor-background.
+If your editor behavior is weird, disable some plugins and reopen/reload atom.
+There is only one dom tree in atom and every plugin/theme wants to change it.
+So there will be situations that some plugins/themes will be in conflict.